coderefinery/git-collaborative/_episodes/01-remotes.md

 ```

 - A bare repository contains only the `.git` part
+- By convention the names of bare repositories end with `.git.` to emphasize
+  this
+  - e.g. myrepo.git
 - We never do actual work inside a bare repository

 ---